scitran/client/Conceptual-overview.md

-The [Data organization](Data-organization) and [Computational organization](Computational-organization) pages describe the organization of data and computations in the Flywheel system.
-Understanding these basic components is important to effectively use the **scitran** and **Flywheel SDK** software.
+The **scitran** client makes a connection between Matlab and a Flywheel instance.
+Through that connection you can search for data, read data, read metadata, start jobs that create analyses, and download the analyses.
+This wiki describes the software methods for all of those tasks.

-The comments below describe the ideas abstractly, without many references to the Flywheel system.
-These may be useful to to help you understand how we think about data and computational management systems.
+Understanding the principles of the [Data organization](Data-organization) and [Computational organization](Computational-organization) can be important to effectively use **scitran**.
+The comments below describe these priinciples.

 ### Data